Bessmack/week2-code-challenge/README.md

 -You should be able to remove a guest from the list using a delete button.

 The guest list is limited to 10 people

+You can access this list managaer throught: [https://](https://bessmack.github.io/week2-code-challenge/) GRACIAS!